Learn four ways to introduce a common project vocabulary in your freelance business so you can better communicate and collaborate with clients.

 To make communication between you and your client as easy as possible, you need a shared, common vocabulary.
 At the start of the project, provide clients with education and resources that not only teach the correct vocabulary but help them better understand how to communicate more effectively with you throughout the project.

-At my creative agency, I do this by giving the client a comprehensive educational guide that explains the anatomy of a website, the correct terms for different parts of a website, and even best practices to keep in mind while we’re working on the design and development of their website.
+I do this by giving the client a comprehensive educational guide that explains the anatomy of a website, the correct terms for different parts of a website, and even best practices to keep in mind while we’re working on the design and development of their website.

 2. Explain Terms And Technical Jargon